 Don’t panic if you can’t watch it, though, as this book stands up all by itself, and tells a terrific story all its own.

 Roberta Ingranata and Enrica Angiolini have been producing some stellar art on this series since its inception, and – if you can believe it – they’re actually getting better.
-Not only have they captured 13, Ryan, Yaz and Graham accurately, their versions of 10 and Martha are also, well… picture perfect.
+Not only have they captured 13, Ryan, Yaz, and Graham accurately, but their versions of 10 and Martha are also, well… picture-perfect.

 I AM an old-school Doctor Who fan, and this line was first uttered by Patrick Troughton’s second Doctor, way back in 1972/73’s “The Three Doctors” commenting on the third Doctor’s TARDIS.
 He said it again in “The Five Doctors” (1983), and many times since.
 Both David Tennant’s 10th Doctor and Matt Smith’s 11th have uttered those famous lines too.

 I’m jealous of Richard and Sarah, as they got to read this wonderful Jody Houser dialogue and place it in the mouths of these legendary characters.
 Lucky devils…

 Two Doctors, four companions, and one of the greatest monsters from the show’s modern era, not to mention a classic baddie return, too…what’s not to love?
 With Doctor Who: A Tale of Two Time Lords Vol. 1 the Doctor has triumphantly come bursting back into our lives, hearts, and comic shops.